quicwg/base-drafts/draft-ietf-quic-recovery.md

 network roundtrip-time (smoothed_rtt), the variance in the estimate (4*rttvar), and max_ack_delay, to account for the maximum time by which a receiver might delay sending an acknowledgement.
-When the PTO is armed for Initial or Handshake packet number spaces, the max_ack_delay is 0.
+When the PTO is armed for Initial or Handshake packet number spaces, the max_ack_delay is 0, as specified in 13.2.5 of {{QUIC-TRANSPORT}}.

 The PTO value MUST be set to at least kGranularity, to avoid the timer expiring immediately.